gavinyork/zephyr3d/site/report/scene.api.md

     requireLinearDepthTexture(ctx: DrawContext): boolean;
 }

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_ALAPH" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_ALAPH = 5;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_CURRENT_COLOR" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_CURRENT_COLOR = 1;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_EDGE" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_EDGE = 4;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_HISTORY_COLOR" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_HISTORY_COLOR = 2;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_MOTION_VECTOR" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_MOTION_VECTOR = 6;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_NONE" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_NONE = 0;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_STRENGTH" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_STRENGTH = 7;

+// Warning: (ae-internal-missing-underscore) The name "TAA_DEBUG_VELOCITY" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export const TAA_DEBUG_VELOCITY = 3;

-// @public (undocumented)
+// @public
-export function temporalResolve(scope: PBInsideFunctionScope, currentColorTex: PBShaderExp, historyColorTex: PBShaderExp, currentDepthTex: PBShaderExp, motionVectorTex: PBShaderExp, prevMotionVectorTex: PBShaderExp, uv: PBShaderExp, workSize: PBShaderExp, bf: PBShaderExp, debug?: number): PBShaderExp;
+export function temporalResolve(scope: PBInsideFunctionScope, currentColorTex: PBShaderExp, historyColorTex: PBShaderExp, currentDepthTex: PBShaderExp, motionVectorTex: PBShaderExp, prevMotionVectorTex: PBShaderExp, uv: PBShaderExp, workSize: PBShaderExp, debug?: number): PBShaderExp;

 // @public
 export class Terrain extends GraphNode implements NodeClonable<Terrain> {